fernandospr/android-overlay-dialog/README.md

 # android-overlay-dialog
-A customizable dialog shown on top of the window
+A customizable dialog shown on top of the window.
+Useful for showing info/error messages.

 ## Sample app